 Engineered to meet the demands of today’s modern traveler

 Annette™, The Virtual Hotel Agent™ (Annette), represents the next generation of artificial intelligence that is designed specifically for the hospitality industry.
 Using data collected from various hotel and hotel chains, the team behind Annette discovered the most Frequently Asked Questions hotels face and programmed Annette to answer them all.

 According to Kimberly Berry, Director of Digital Business Development at Travel Outlook,

 “a hotel chain with more than 800 hotels found that 91% of emails/messages have one of the same 18 questions.
 Another chain with 30 hotels found that 63% of emails/messages have one of the same 8 questions.
 Another study found that more than 50% of pre-stay and in-stay requests from online travel agencies such as Expedia go unanswered.”

 Making your voice channel increasingly valuable, desirable, and effective

-Beyond Bella’s ability to answer customers’ FAQS, she has an unapparelled ability to communicate naturally and effectively.
-The team behind Bella used social media, pop culture, and movies to develop Bella’s flawless natural tone.
-When callers hear Bella’s voice and conversational manner, they’re don’t hear a robotic voice bot, they hear a familiar voice with a conversational tone.
+Beyond Annette’s ability to answer customers’ FAQS, she has an unapparelled ability to communicate naturally and effectively.
+The team behind Annette used social media, pop culture, and movies to develop Annette’s flawless natural tone.
+When callers hear Annette’s voice and conversational manner, they’re don’t hear a robotic voice bot, they hear a familiar voice with a conversational tone.